courses will be offered and when?

 and/or participate in weekly discussion board topics will result

 in a failing grade.

-Please note that TeacherLine courses are graduate level courses.
-Course content and assignments are outlined in each course's syllabus, provided with each course listing, and we encourage you to review the syllabus for any course in which you are interested.
+NOTE: TeacherLine facilitated courses are graduate level courses.
+Course content and assignments are outlined in each course's syllabus and we encourage you to review the syllabus for any course in which you are interested.

 I take more than one course at a time?

-can sign up for as many courses as you would like, but we do not
+may enroll in as many courses as you'd like, but we don't

-recommend taking more than 2 at a time if you have not previously
+recommend taking more than two at a time if you haven't previously

 taken a TeacherLine course.